rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 !!! warning "work in progress"

-This is a deceptively fun criticism.
+This is a fun criticism.
 It usually sounds like this,

 !!! quote "Bitcoin only supports up to 7 transactions per second.
 Do the math, that's not enough."

+Bitcoin doesn't process any transactions per *second*, it processes blocks
+ (of transactions) every 10 minutes on average.
+Blocks have a few thousand transactions, and so you could claim "up to 7 per second".
 And while this is true for base layer transactions (final international settlement),
  2nd layer solutions like the